amitparmar02/demo-repo/README.md

 # demo-repo
-This is Demo Repository in Git &amp; Github
+This is Demo Repository in Git &amp; Github.